Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2019-03-02-deep-networks-2.md

 Suppose there exists $$G\subset H$$ such that for every $$g\in G$$, $$\Vert g\Vert\leq b$$ for some $$b>0$$.
 Then for every $$f$$ in the convex hull of $$G$$ and every integer $$n\geq 1$$, there is a $$f_n$$ in the convex hull of $$n$$ points in $$G$$ and a constant $$c>b^2-\Vert f\Vert^2$$ such that $$\Vert f - f_n\Vert^2\leq \frac{c}{n}$$.</i>

-In practice we used Maurey's theorem to show that there exists
+In practice I used Maurey's theorem to show that there exists

 $$
 f_{\epsilon}(\boldsymbol{x})